PrincetonUniversity/job_defense_shield/docs/contributions.md

 # Contributions

-Contributions to the Jobstats platform and its tools are welcome.
+Contributions to Job Defense Shield are welcome.
+The software has benefitted from these code submissions:
+- using LDAP for obtaining user email addresses (T. Langford, Yale Univ.)
+- handling `Partition_Limit` in sacct data (P. Edmon, Harvard Univ.)

+## Development Environment

 To work with the code, build a Conda environment:

 ```bash
 $ conda create --name jds-dev python=3.12     \